CodeOfficer/app-engine-addon-theme-demo/README.md

 ### Demo-app

-This app consumes both `demo-engine` & `demo-addon` to demonstrate our ability to serve up styles themes from both the host app and its engine.
+This app consumes both `demo-engine` & `demo-ui-addon` to demonstrate our ability to serve up styles themes from both the host app and its engine.